tomoto-my/Nan-Hwa-Snap4Arduino-Training/README.md

     ###### Note [1] : Analog Output - DAC is only available on ESP32

-- examples contained detailed explanations
+- examples contained detailed explanations on :
+    - basic Arduino Functions
+    - basic guides on Electronics

 ### Session 3 : Use Arduino Modules with Snap!
 - Session 3 allows users to interact with **_espSnap_** to perform the Additional Functions of the **espSnap_Library**